CZGITEE/EE260_Final/README.md

 ### Step 1: Installation
 Familiarization with CARLA is crucial.
-We recommned the following linked tutorials provided in class.
+We recommend the following linked tutorials provided in class.
 These tutorials aid in the installation of CARLA and offer an introduction to implementing the sensors.

 NOTE: As an alternative to a fresh install, you may run the "FinalProj_Main.ipynb" notebook to launch the CARLA simulated environment.
 However, this is not recommended.
 Ensure that all code dependencies are satisfied.